Skip to main content

 Include at most

 Include only a certain number of observations, useful for limits such as "Top 10 investments" or "Bottom 5 investments".
-Define with a whole number on how many observations you want to include.
+Define with a whole number how many observations you want to include.

 Sum up all the values instead of analyzing them individually